atsushi-ishikawa/book/applications/applications.md

 \ce{OOH$*$      &<=> O2 + $*$ + H+ + e-} \\
 \end{split}
 $$
-* From the Gibbs energy changes along these reaction steps, we can know which step is thermodynamically most unfavorable step: This **potential determining step** of a given pathway is defined as the last step to become exergonic when the potential is modified.
-Identifying it might be helpful for further improvement on the OER activity.
+* From the Gibbs energy changes along these reaction steps, we can know which step is thermodynamically most unfavorable step: This **potential determining step** of a given pathway is defined as the last step to become exergonic when the external potential is applied.
+Identifying it might be helpful for the improvement on the OER activity.
 * This model is purely thermodynamic and assumes that the kinetic barriers i.e. the proton-transfer processes have easily surmountable barriers.[A. A. Peterson, F. Abild-Pedersen, F. Studt, J. Rossmeisl, J. K. Norskov, Energy Environ.
 Sci.
 2010, 3, 1311–1315] This is indeed confirmed by theoretical study, where the barriers are approximately 0.15-0.25 eV,[V. Tripkovic, E. Skffllason, S. Siahrostami, J. K. Nørskov, J. Rossmeisl, Electrochim.
 Acta 2010, 55, 7975–7981].

 * Quantity often interested is the **overpotential ($\eta$)**.
 We can calculate it from above $\Delta Gs$ (denoted as $\Delta G_{1-4}$), as